Is Plus500 legit?

 Can you make money with Plus500?

-Plus500’s user interface, depending on what trading platform you choose, is user friendly but powerful enough for the novice or professional.
-So the big question is can you make money with Plus500?
-Certainly, you can, but you must take into account the risks and rewards inherent in Contracts for Difference (CFDs).
+Plus500’s user interface, depending on what trading platform you choose, is user friendly and powerful.
+So the big question, is can you make money with Plus500?
+You must take into account the risks and rewards inherent in Contracts for Difference (CFDs).
 Though leverage means that you gains can be magnified, it’s a double edged sword as losses similarly can be multiplied.

-If you are a beginner, one way to learn how Plus500 and CFDs work is to try a demo account.
-This is offered through Plus500 direct, using similar trading platforms that you would use if you were trading with your own money.
+One way to learn how Plus500 and CFDs work is to try a demo account.
+This is offered through Plus500 directly, using similar trading platforms that you would use if you were trading with your own money.
 Demo Accounts let you play with imaginary funds and see how you would fare if you were to trade for real.
-This is a great way to learn and hone your skills in trading the market.

-In conclusion, Plus500 is most certainly a legitimate company that customers have made money through trading.
+In conclusion, Plus500 is most certainly a legitimate company.
 In fact, you can even download their company reports – check out their website – Plus500 (CFD Service.
 Your capital is at risk).